 Do you need to wait until absolutely every piece of a large web project is completed before launching?
 Why not determine what is absolutely essential for launch, and add more features later?

 So...
-What does minimum viable product or MVP mean?
+Minimum viable product - What does MVP mean?

-Some of functionality, styling, sections, integration with other systems, etc., may all be required on completion, but those may take time and would not be ready for the target launch date.
+Some of the functionality, styling, sections, integration with other systems, etc., may all be required on completion, but those may take time and might not all be ready for the target launch date.

 So you get the project live sooner, discussions can be had to determine which features of the website are